Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 In this code, no memory is leaked, and `JoinHandle`'s destructor is not skipped.
-Many kinds of channels, including rendezvous channels, have signatures replicable with reference counters - they are susceptible to this exploit as well:
+However, many types of channels - including rendezvous channels — can also be vulnerable to this issue if their signatures allows an equivalent implementation using reference counting.

 ```rust
 fn main() {